permutationlock/hakyll_blog/posts/blog-birthday-gps.md

 adventure camper.
 With my dad's birthday coming I up, I had the idea to drag my old GPS project out from the basement and construct a dashboard console for their van.

+I had a 7 inch touchscreen kicking around from an unrelated electronics project, and so it seemed that I had everything I needed to get started.

 ![I know, I did a horrible job soldering.](../images/blog-birthday-gps-solder.jpg)